AHancock42/CMPTWebsite/about.md

+---
 layout: page
-title: About
+title: Menu
-This is about, I don't know if it works
+---
+This should be the menu